For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 £50,000£170£145£315

-Unfortunately, loan repayments don't give you any tax breaks.
-Any income tax you owe is calculated on your salary before Student Loan repayments come out – postgraduate or undergraduate.
+Unfortunately, loan repayments don't give you tax breaks.
+Any income tax you owe is calculated on your salary before Student Loan repayments come out, whether postgraduate or undergraduate.

 How to apply for the Master's Student Loan

-If you already have an account with Student Finance England (you'll have one if you got your undergraduate loan from them), you can apply for your Postgraduate Master's Loan online.
+You'll already have a Student Finance England account if you got your undergraduate loan from them, in which case you can apply for your Postgraduate Master's Loan online.

-If you don't already have an SFE account, you can set one up now and follow the application instructions on their site to get started.
+If you don't already have an SFE account, you can set one up now.

 Postgraduate Loan application deadlines